Musical Theatre Performance Ensemble

 - Dance Shot (optional)

-- If 17 or younger, a Letter of Recommendation and a Reference are required
+5. If 17 or younger, a Letter of Recommendation is required

-- Be ready to list the name, title, phone, and email of a dance teacher or artist who has agreed to write a Letter of Recommendation.
-On receipt of an email from Acceptd on behalf of Jacob’s Pillow, he/she/they should be prepared to address the following:
+- You will be asked to list the name, title, phone, and email of a dance teacher or artist who has agreed to write a Letter of Recommendation.
+On receipt of an email, he/she/they should be prepared to address the following:

 - Technical and performance artistry